 ¼ Cup of Silvered almonds

 - I have used the Oven to make the Pumpkin Puree, you can even use the pressure cooker to do that.
 Take ½kg Pumpkin.
 Remove the pith.
 Save the seeds, wash and sun-dry and save it in an air-tight container to be used as toppings.

 - Chop the Pumpkin to into large pieces and place it in a baking tray, Bake in an preheated Oven @ 180 for about 40 minutes.
 Try poking the flesh with a fork, it should slide in and come out easily, that shows the doneness of the pumpkin.

 - Remove from the oven, let it cool completely.
 Scoop out the flesh using a spoon, run it in a blender to puree and freeze them in zip-lock covers.

 - If using the pressure cooker, chop the pumpkin into cubes and steam cook and puree them.

 To Make the Halwa

-- Heat 3 tsp of ghee in a Non-stick pan.
+- Heat 3 teaspoon of ghee in a Non-stick pan.
 Add the chopped nuts and saute till they change color.
 Take care not to burn them.

 Next add the Pumpkin puree and Saute for 8-10 minutes in a simmer flame.
 The Puree will start loosing moisture.
 Add clove powder and cinnamon powder and mix well.